 Coulters understands that your privacy is important to you and that you care about how your personal information is used and shared.
 We respect and value your privacy and will only collect and use personal information in the ways described in this Privacy Notice, and in a manner that is consistent with our obligations and your rights under the law.

-On this site, “Coulters”, “our” and “we” each mean all the companies trading under Coulters (including but not limited to Coulters Property Limited, Coulters Legal LLP and Coulters Lettings Limited) which collect and use your information in the manner set out in this Privacy Notice.
+On this site, “Coulters”, “our” and “we” each mean all the companies trading under Coulters (including but not limited to Coulters Property Limited and Coulters Legal LLP) which collect and use your information in the manner set out in this Privacy Notice.
 Any reference to “you” or “your” refers to anyone whose personal information we process.

 If there are any changes to the way in which your personal information is used, this Privacy Notice will be updated.